aosabook/500lines/ocr/ocr.markdown

 patterns.
 The training data sets may be labelled, meaning the system’s expected outputs are specified for given inputs, or unlabelled meaning expected outputs are not specified.
-Algorithms that train systems with unlabelled data are called unsupervised algorithms and those that train with labelled data are called supervised.
+Algorithms that train systems with unlabelled data are called _unsupervised_ algorithms and those that train with labelled data are called _supervised_.
 Although many ML algorithms and techniques exist for creating OCR systems, ANNs are one simple approach.

 ## Artificial Neural Networks